Learning How We Talk: Speech and Language Development Milestones for Children

 Moves eyes in the direction of sounds

-Responds to changes in your voice
+Responds to changes in your tone of voice

 Looks at toys that make sound